animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In Spring Data for Apache Geode’s XML schema (also called the SDG XML namespace), `index` bean declarations are not bound to a Region, unlike Apache Geode’s native `cache.xml`.
+In Spring Data for GemFire's XML schema (also called the SDG XML namespace), `index` bean declarations are not bound to a Region, unlike Apache Geode's native `cache.xml`.
 Rather, they are top-level elements similar to `<gfe:cache>` element.
-This lets you declare any number of indexes on any Region, whether they were just created or already exist — a significant improvement over Apache Geode’s native `cache.xml` format.
+This lets you declare any number of indexes on any Region, whether they were just created or already exist — a significant improvement over Apache Geode's native `cache.xml` format.

 </div>